bclins/bclins.github.io/spring26/math121/notes.md

 2. **Calculate the test statistic.** Using the formula
 $$z = \frac{\hat{p} - p_0}{\sqrt{\frac{p_0(1-p_0)}{N}}}.$$

-3. **Find the p-value.** The p-value is *the probability of getting a result at least as extreme as the sample statistic if the null hypothesis is true.*
+3. **Find the p-value.** The p-value is *the probability of getting a result at least as extreme as the test statistic if the null hypothesis is true.*

 4. **Explain what it means.** A low p-value is evidence that we should reject the null hypotheses.
 Usually this means that the results are too surprising to be caused by random chance along.
 A p-value over 5% means the results might be a random fluke and we should not reject $H_0$.